-Mi'kmaq knowledge indicates that salmon populations have been declining (Denny, Denny, Christmas & Paul, 2013).
+Mi'kmag knowledge indicates that salmon populations have been declining (Denny, Denny, Christmas & Paul, 2013).
 The exploitation rate of the large (MSW) and small (grilse) salmon will be maintained through a progressive operational plan implemented by the communities to ensure that this level is not to exceed 27.5%, as recommended by DFO Science (Breau & Chaput, 2012).
 Current allocations of large salmon are estimated to be at exploitation levels of 15.7% (Breau & Chaput, 2012).
-Mi'kmaq harvests of salmon in 2018 and again in 2019 were well below 15.7%.
-From the communities participating in the plan, a total of 26 salmon were reported to be harvested between June 1 and December 31, 2018.
-An increase in catch and release of salmon was observed in 2018.
-Salmon that were released were large females with eggs and grilse.
-Between June 1 and December 31, 2019, 36 salmon were reported to be harvested in the Margaree River.
-In 2019, 2 salmon (2 MSW females; in addition to brown and brook trout) were harvested for the St. Anne's Mission on July 23, 2019.
-One large male salmon was reported to be released at the Hatchery Pool in 2019.
-Zero salmon were reported for the Mabou River.
-In 2020, 55 salmon were reported to be harvested from the Margaree River; 0 salmon were reported as harvested in the Middle, Baddeck, and Mabou Rivers between June 1, 2020 and December 31, 2020 and again between Jun 1 to Dec 31, 2021.
-The harvest report for the Margaree River in 2021 was 12 large and 11 small salmon.
-The majority of the harvest occurred in October.
+Mi'kmag harvests of salmon were well below the current allocations.
+In 2022, 33 (27 large and 6 small) salmon were reported to be harvested from the Margaree River; 0 salmon were reported as harvested in the Middle, Baddeck, and Mabou Rivers between June 1, 2023 and December 31, 2023, and again in 2023.
+In 2023, 19 salmon were reported to be harvested from the Margaree River; 16 large salmon (12 Female; 3 Male) and 3 small (3 Male).
+High/low water levels in 2023 were identified as difficult fishing condition that prevent fishers from actively fishing.

-A total maximum allowable harvest of 655 salmon as 485 large (MSW) (Margaree River and Estuary) and 191 small (grilse) (Margaree River, tributaries, and Estuary and Mabou River and tributaries), and kelt as required (Margaree River only) are permitted (Jan.
-1 to May 31, 2020).
+SFA 18 TAC A total maximum allowable harvest of 655 salmon as 485 large (MSW) (Margaree River and Estuary) and 191 small (grilse) (Margaree River, tributaries, and Estuary and Mabou River and tributaries), and kelt as required (Margaree River only) are permitted (Jan.
+1 to May 31).
 Allocations of large and small salmon for communities that did not have previous access were calculated based on the proportion currently held by the Unama'ki communities.
 As Mabou River and the Northeast Mabou did not have recent community allocations and the status of that population is currently unknown, only small salmon (grilse) will be permitted to be harvested from the Mabou River (recommendation 2.2.
 Minister's Advisory Committee on Atlantic Salmon, 2015).
-Harvests will not be encouraged on the Northeast Mabou River in 2021-2022 until further assessments have confirmed greater numbers of adult and/or juvenile salmon presence.
+Harvests will not be encouraged on the Northeast Mabou River until further assessments have confirmed greater numbers of adult and/or juvenile salmon presence.